ibm-cloud-docs/Cloudant/offerings/learning-center.md

 {{site.data.keyword.cloudant_short_notm}} is often referred to as a "schemaless" database - but we have to be careful how we define that term.

-It's true to say that there's no need to define your schema (field names, types, constraints, and relationships) ahead of time in an {{site.data.keyword.cloudant_short_notm}} database.
+It's true to say that you don't need to define your schema (field names, types, constraints, and relationships) ahead of time in an {{site.data.keyword.cloudant_short_notm}} database.
 You can simply write a JSON document of your own design to a database.

 Developers like this flexibility because they can design their data in their code, turn it into JSON, and write it to the database.